My Story

 this is what Oregon really looks like

-Most people think of Oregon as this really green, nice place with birds singing, gurgling brooks, with smart, healthy, well educated and environmentally active people in new Nikes.
-That's true for people from Portland and Eugene, the rest is a wet, cold, dirty swampy field with a big, mean, stupid redneck glaring at you from his giant pickup (that has a "Rush is Right!" or "I'm An NRA Member!" bumper sticker).
-Like one of my students said recently, "Oregon... it's all trailers and meth, right?".
-Well, that's probably true now, back then, it broke down like this: the major industry was timber (that's lumber to most of you - like they sell at Home Depot in the part you don't go into), so you were either a logger, you worked in the mill (that's where they cut trees up into lumber), you drove a log truck, or you were a farmer/rancher.
-Everyone else was from Portland, like I said before, and that's what people from the rest of the world think is Oregon.
+Most people think of Oregon as this really green, nice place with birds singing, gurgling brooks, with smart, healthy, well educated and environmentally active people.
+That's true for people from Portland, Eugene, and Ashland, the rest was a wet, cold, dirty swampy field, or a desert.
+Like one of my students said about 10 years ago, "Oregon... it's all trailers and meth, right?".
+Well, that's probably true now, back then, it broke down like this: the major industry was timber, so you were either a logger, you worked in the mill (that's where they cut trees up into lumber), you drove a log truck, or you were a farmer/rancher.
+Everyone else was from Portland, as I said before, which is what people from the rest of the world think is Oregon.

-I digress - I grew up during the baby boom years, and my Mom (a 4th generation Oregonian, as I said) thought television was great, because you could put your kid in front of it, and he would shut up and not cause trouble!
+I grew up during the baby boom years, and my Mother (a 4th generation Oregonian) thought television was great, because you could put your kid in front of it, and he would shut up and not cause trouble.
 True enough, but the kid then thinks TV is reality, and for me, that's certainly true.
 Bugs Bunny?
 Makes perfect sense.
-Of course ducks, rabbits and skunks talk!
-Hell, skunks have french accents!
+Of course ducks, rabbits and skunks talk, and skunks have french accents!

-Elvis isn't some drug addled hillbilly, he's The King!
-Cigarettes are good for you, and make you look manly.
-It's funny to be drunk.
+Elvis wasn't some drug addled hillbilly, he was The King.
+Cigarettes were good for you, and made you look manly.
+It was funny to be drunk.
 Dads go off to jobs, and come home in a good mood.
 Moms stay home and wear pearls all day.
 The neighbor kids are nice.